pwoolcoc/wren-sys/src/wren/doc/site/classes.markdown

       }
     }

-### Arity
+### Signature

-Unlike most other dynamically-typed languages, in Wren you can have multiple methods in a class with the same name, as long as they take a different number of parameters.
+Unlike most other dynamically-typed languages, in Wren you can have multiple methods in a class with the same name, as long as they have a different parameter *signature*.
 In technical terms, you can *overload by arity*.
 So this class is fine:

     :::dart
     class Unicorn {